maxiin/Mtg-helper/README.md

-This probably already exists, but i didn't find it... and i was bored
+This probably already exists, but i didn't find it, and... i was bored

 Uses Scryfall's api